 All ducts, air handlers, and filter boxes shall be sealed.
 Joints and seams shall comply with Section 603.9 of the International Mechanical Code.

-C403.2.8.3 Duct construction.
+C403.10.2 Duct construction (Mandatory).
 Ductwork shall be constructed and erected in accordance with the International Mechanical Code.

-C403.2.8.3.1 Low-pressure duct systems.
-All Longitudinal and transverse joints, seams and connections of supply and return ducts operating at a static pressure less than or equal to 2 inches water gauge (w.g.)
+C403.10.2.1 Low-pressure duct systems (Mandatory).
+Longitudinal and transverse joints, seams and connections of supply and return ducts operating at a static pressure less than or equal to 2 inches water gauge (w.g.)
 (500 Pa) shall be securely fastened and sealed with welds, gaskets, mastics (adhesives), mastic-plus embedded-fabric systems or tapes installed in accordance with the manufacturer's installation instructions.
 Pressure classifications specific to the duct system shall be clearly indicated on the construction documents in accordance with the International Mechanical Code.

 Exception: Continuously welded and locking-type longitudinal joints and seams on ducts operating at static pressures less than 2 inches water gauge (w.g.)
 (500 Pa) pressure classification.

-C403.2.8.3.2 Medium-pressure duct systems.
-All Ducts and plenums designed to operate at a static pressure greater than 2 inches water gauge (w.g.)
+C403.10.2.2 Medium-pressure duct systems (Mandatory).
+Ducts and plenums designed to operate at a static pressure greater than 2 inches water gauge (w.g.)
 (500 Pa) but less than 3 inches w.g.
 (750 Pa) shall be insulated and sealed in accordance with Section C403.2.8.
 Pressure classifications specific to the duct system shall be clearly indicated on the construction documents in accordance with the International Mechanical Code.

-C403.2.8.3.3 High-pressure duct systems.
-Ducts designed to operate at static pressures in excess of 3 inches water gauge (w.g.)
+C403.10.2.3 High-pressure duct systems (Mandatory).
+Ducts designed to operate at static pressures equal to or greater than 3 inches water gauge (w.g.)
 (750 Pa) shall be insulated and sealed in accordance with Section C403.2.8.
 In addition, ducts and plenums shall be leak-tested in accordance with the SMACNA HVAC Air Duct Leakage Test Manual and shown to have a rate of air leakage (CL) less than or equal to 4.0 as determined in accordance with Equation 4-9.

 CL = F/P0.65 (Equation 4-9)